Female genital mutilation: Age, ethnicity

-FGM is not invariably a rite of passage between childhood and adulthood but is often performed on much younger children.
+FGM is sometimes seen as a rite of passage between childhood and adulthood but is often performed on much younger children.
 Girls are most commonly cut shortly after birth to age 15.
 In half the countries for which national figures were available in 2000–2010, most girls had been cut by age five.
 Over 80 percent (of those cut) are cut before the age of five in Nigeria, Mali, Eritrea, Ghana and Mauritania.
 The 1997 Demographic and Health Survey in Yemen found that 76 percent of girls had been cut within two weeks of birth.
 The percentage is reversed in Somalia, Egypt, Chad, and the Central African Republic, where over 80 percent (of those cut) are cut between five and 14.
 Just as the type of FGM is often linked to ethnicity, so is the mean age.
 In Kenya, for example, the Kisi cut around age 10 and the Kamba at 16.

 A country's national prevalence often reflects a high sub-national prevalence among certain ethnicities, rather than a widespread practice.
 In Iraq, for example, FGM is found mostly among the Kurds in Erbil (58 percent prevalence within age group 15–49, as of 2011), Sulaymaniyah (54 percent) and Kirkuk (20 percent), giving the country a national prevalence of eight percent.
 The practice is sometimes an ethnic marker, but it may differ along national lines.
 For example, in the northeastern regions of Ethiopia and Kenya, which share a border with Somalia, the Somali people practise FGM at around the same rate as they do in Somalia.
 But in Guinea all Fulani women responding to a survey in 2012 said they had experienced FGM, against 12 percent of the Fulani in Chad, while in Nigeria the Fulani are the only large ethnic group in the country not to practise it.
 In Sierra Leone, the predominantly Christian Creole people are the only ethnicity not known to practice FGM or participate in Bondo society rituals.